English Conditional Admission (ECA)

-Students who are admitted under the ECA option are not eligible for Graduate Teaching Assistantships until they have met the requirements of the ECA program, met the minimum requirement for GTAs on the speaking section of the TOEFL or IELTS exam, and have been changed to regular status students.
+Students who are admitted under the ECA option are not eligible for Graduate Teaching Assistantships until they have met the requirements of the ECA program, met the minimum requirement for GTAs on the speaking section of the TOEFL, IELTS or CAE exam, and have been changed to regular status students.

 ECA students cannot enroll in any regular degree courses prior to meeting the University’s English requirement.
 In order to be granted regular status in their graduate degree programs and become eligible to take academic classes, ECA students must meet one of the following requirements:

-- Present a departmental qualifying minimum TOEFL or IELTS score and take the English Language Proficiency Assessment or
+- Present a departmental qualifying minimum TOEFL, IELTS or CAE score or

-- Successfully complete intensive English courses through level five at the University’s English Language Center (ELC) and take the English Language Proficiency Assessment.
+- Successfully complete intensive English courses through level five at the University’s English Language Center (ELC).

 Applicants must determine if the department they wish to apply to allows English Conditional Admission.
 If it does, applicants need to apply for admission to the degree program and indicate that they wish to be considered for ECA.

 Students seeking ECA under F-1 or J-1 immigration status must prove their ability to pay for their first year of major/degree studies prior to matriculation even though they will attend the English Language Center (ELC) initially.
 It is expected that these financial resources will remain available for the duration of the degree program.